0xLott/wikipedia-appium-automation/README.md

 # Wikipedia Mobile App Automation

-Automated test suite for the Wikipedia mobile app using Appium.
+Automated test suite for the Wikipedia mobile app using Appium + TestNG.

 This repository contains end-to-end tests for the Wikipedia mobile app on Android and iOS platforms.
 The tests are written using Appium and TestNG.